IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_account_settings.html.markdown

 The following arguments are supported:

 * `include_history` - (Optional, boolean) Defines if the entity history is included in the response.
-* `if_match` - (Required, string) Version of the account settings to be updated, Pass * to indicate to update any version available.
+* `if_match` - (Optional, string) Version of the account settings to be updated, if no value is supplied then the default value `*` will be used to indicate to update any version available.
 This might result in stale updates.
 * `restrict_create_service_id` - (Optional, string) Defines whether or not creating a Service Id is access controlled.
 * `restrict_create_platform_apikey` - (Optional, string) Defines whether or not creating platform API keys is access controlled.
 * `allowed_ip_addresses` - (Optional, string) Defines the IP addresses and subnets from which IAM tokens can be created for the account.
 Value should be a comma separated string.*